Revolutionizing Oncodermatology Techniques and Managing Adverse Effects

 Video

-The field of onco-dermatology has witnessed significant advancements, which have impacted clinical practice and enhanced the supportive care provided to patients with cancer.
+The field of oncodermatology has witnessed significant advancements that have impacted clinical practice and enhanced the supportive care provided to patients with cancer.

-Beyond targeted therapies, a major stride in recent years has been the widespread adoption of scalp cooling for hair loss associated with chemotherapy, especially for women with breast cancer.
+Beyond targeted therapies, a major achievement in recent years has been the widespread adoption of scalp cooling for hair loss associated with chemotherapy, especially for women with breast cancer.
 Scalp cooling can improve the quality of life by preserving hair during treatment.
-Ongoing studies at Yale continue to uncover novel treatments and approaches for managing the diverse cutaneous toxicities of cancer treatment.
+Ongoing studies continue to uncover novel treatments and approaches for managing the diverse cutaneous toxicities of cancer treatment.

 Leventhal highlighted that he needed to stay abreast of these rapid developments, as these advances directly inform daily practice, allowing for more effective prevention and management of dermatologic complications and ultimately contributing to better patient care.

-Leventhal is the director of the Residency Program, director of the Onco-Dermatology Clinic, and associate professor term at Yale School of Medicine.
+Leventhal is director of the Onco-Dermatology Clinic at Smilow Cancer Hospital, and director of the residency program and associate professor term at Yale School of Medicine in New Haven, Connecticut.

 Transcript: